The Best VPNs for Hong Kong in 2025

 ExpressVPN has a healthy network of 2,000 servers, and we were particularly impressed by the number of countries where those servers are located: 105 in all.
 Its two servers in Hong Kong aren’t quite as impressive, but the company has servers scattered throughout Asia, so there’s always one nearby.

 ExpressVPN is based in the British Virgin Islands.
 That means it’s outside the reach of the Five Eyes, Nine Eyes, and 14 Eyes surveillance alliances, so no government can force it to turn over customer information.
 Add that to the AES-256 encryption and the option for using the OpenVPN protocol, and you have a pretty secure VPN.
 It’s not perfect though.
-We wish it offered multihop or obfuscated servers.
+We wish it offered multihop servers.

 Affordability